 (Recommended) Round toothpicks.
 These are perfect for applying glue.
-Make a puddle on vour wax paper work surface and use the tip and/or edge of a toothpick to apply glue to vour wood parts.
+Make a puddle on your wax paper work surface and use the tip and/or edge of a toothpick to apply glue to vour wood parts.

-TIPS ON TECHNIQUE > Check Tinkineer.com/community for helpful videos including a full build of this model!
+TIPS ON TECHNIQUE > Check Tinkineer.com/community for helpful videos.